Reproducible-Science-Curriculum/workshop-RR-Jupyter/moduleTemplate.md

 This document describes the content and format for a module.
 Each #rrhack module is a separate git repository.
+The [template-module](https://github.com/Reproducible-Science-Curriculum/template-module) repo is setup with this format, and you can fork that repo as a starting point for creating a new lesson.

 The [rr-intro](https://github.com/Reproducible-Science-Curriculum/rr-intro) repository is a good example module.